Meet Our Avian & Exotic Veterinarians & Staff

 Our team in Grapevine is a group of people whose veterinary medicine is fueled by a love of animals.
 We have extensive experience in exotic animal care and we thoroughly enjoy the diversity and complexity of these amazing animals.
 You can meet our team of exotic veterinarians and support staff below, but we’d love to see you!
 Give us a call to schedule an appointment and meet us in person!

 In her spare time, Dr. Antinoff enjoys travel, rollerblading, and bicycling, often combining all of these in a trip!
-She also loves spending time at home with her pets – Mojo, a terrier mix; Louie, a Miniature Dachshund, and Kaiya, a Great Dane; Zephyr and Zuzu, two cats; and Gracie, the African grey and Big, the macaw.
+She also loves spending time at home with her pets – Mojo, a terrier mix; Louie, a Miniature Dachshund, two cats Zephyr and Zuzu, and Gracie, the African grey and Big, the macaw.

 Shelby’s passion for animals was instilled in her at a very young age.
 Her toddler years pretending to be Mowgli led to a bachelor's degree in animal sciences, graduating from the veterinary technology program of Texas A&M University-Kingsville.
 Although her passion for animals was evident, her exotic animal interests peaked after her externship at the Birmingham Zoo.
 Upon graduating in 2016, she dove deeper into exotic medicine as a licensed veterinary technician at Texas A&M University’s Veterinary Medical Teaching Hospital in the zoological medicine service.